AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/release-notes/index.md

 ### Android Consent 2.0.0

 * Major version update for [Consent for Edge Network](../consent-for-edge-network/index.md) for Adobe Experience Platform Mobile SDKs on Android compatible with Mobile Core 2.0.0.
-This library is now available as an [open source project on GitHub](https://github.com/adobe/aepsdk-edgeconsent-android).
+This library is already available as an [open source project on GitHub](https://github.com/adobe/aepsdk-edgeconsent-android).

 ### Android Edge 2.0.0